Thomas M. Cooley Law School, J.D., 2000, magna cum laude

 Energy & Utilities Law: Ron has experience handling various energy and utilities law matters.
 He has been involved in energy regulatory matters before the MPSC, such as litigating disputes between providers or regarding alleged violations of regulatory laws.
 He has drafted power purchase agreements – including renewable energy power purchase agreements – and has experience with MPSC cases regarding approvals of renewable energy power purchase agreements.

 Transactional Law: He routinely assists clients in drafting and negotiating key contracts required to carry out clients' telecommunications, energy, municipal, or other business needs.
 And where needed, he handles litigation to enforce those agreements.

 Liquor Law: As part of his administrative law work, Ron assists clients with liquor licensing application matters, violation cases, contested case hearings, and penalty hearings.

 Appeals: His previous experience with the Michigan Court of Appeals and the Michigan Supreme Court give him a significant advantage in developing effective strategy for appellate pleadings and oral arguments in state and federal court.

 In his off time, Ron is committed to promoting education at all levels.
-He is an adjunct professor at Thomas M. Cooley Law School, where he teaches legal writing, and at Michigan State University.
+He formerly served as an adjunct professor at Thomas M. Cooley Law School for several years, where he taught legal writing, and at Michigan State University where he taught a four-part lecture series on forensic psychology, as well as teaching tips to negotiate a physician employment agreement.
 He also is an avid volunteer to youth-oriented endeavors as he serves on the Board at Impression 5 Science Museum and formerly coached youth soccer.